McGillX/mcgillx-how-to/docs/class_emails.rst

 3. Compose the email using the HTML editor (copy and paste the template below)
-4. Test the email by sending it to yourself first (be sure to preview it in both Gmail and another email client such as Outlook\*)
+4. Test the email by sending it to yourself first (be sure to preview it in both Gmail and another email client such as Outlook)

-\*Outlook will often block images from being displayed
+.. note:: Outlook will often block images from being displayed

 .. figure:: ../../images/SendClassEmail.png
    :alt: Send Class Email

    Send Class Email

-Important Notes:

-.. note:: The email Subject no longer automatically includes the course name ([Course Name] used to appear before emails automatically)
+.. note:: The email Subject no longer automatically includes the course name ([Course Name] used to appear before emails automatically).

 Template
 --------